w8r/splay-tree/Readme.md

  **Duplicate keys**

- By default, tree allows duplicate keys.
-You can disable that by passing `true` as a second parameter to the tree constructor.
-In that case if you would try to instert an item with the key, that is already present in the tree, it will not be inserted.
+* `inert()` method allows duplicate keys.
+This can be useful in certain applications (example: overlapping points in 2D).
- However, the default behavior allows for duplicate keys, cause there are cases where you cannot predict that the keys would be unique (example: overlapping points in 2D).
+* `add()` method will not allow duplicate keys - if key is already present in the tree, no new node is created

 ## Example